Ashton Turner: Early and domestic career

 At state level, Turner was awarded a rookie contract with the Western Australian Cricket Association (WACA) for the 2012–13 season.
-In December 2012, he was selected in composite sides for two matches against touring international teams, playing for the Prime Minister's XI against the West Indies where he picked up the wicket of captain Darren Sammy and the Cricket Australia Chairman's XI against Sri Lanka.
+In December 2012, he was selected in composite teams for two matches against touring international teams, playing for the Prime Minister's XI against the West Indies where he picked up the wicket of captain Darren Sammy and the Cricket Australia Chairman's XI against Sri Lanka.
 After good form in these matches and at lower levels, Turner was selected to make his List A debut for WA, taking 1/32 and scoring a half-century, 51 runs, against Tasmania towards the end of the 2012–13 season of the limited-overs Ryobi One-Day Cup.
 At grade cricket level, Turner plays for the Fremantle District Cricket Club, having made his first-grade debut aged 16.

 As part of a development program organised by Cricket Australia and Hampshire County Cricket Club, six players were selected to spend the 2013 Australian winter playing for English club teams, with Turner playing for Chichester Priory Park in the Sussex Cricket League.
 The players also spent time training with the Australian national cricket team during the ongoing Ashes series.
 While in England, Turner was selected to make his first-class debut in July 2013 in a tour match for the Australians against Sussex, although he did not take a wicket from four overs on debut.
 Turner joined English Lancashire League club Todmorden as their professional for the 2016 season.
 In the Moorhouses T20 competition he scored 531 runs (highest score 123*) at an average of 88.5.

 Ahead of the 2019–20 Marsh One-Day Cup, Turner was named as one of the six cricketers to watch during the tournament.